One of the best female goalies on the planet has moved to China to help the country try to become a hockey powerhouse.

 What do you know about your new home, Shenzhen?

 I know they don’t get any snow in the winter, so that’s a plus.
 It’s like Florida in the U.S., so there’s no snow.
 It’s [temperatures in the] 70s and 80s year-round.
-I saw some pictures of the rink, and it looks super nice, I think it holds 18,000 people.
+The rink… looks super nice, I think it holds 18,000 people.
 They’re building a whole new gym, too.
 Shenzhen is one of the wealthiest cities in China, so I think we’ll be treated pretty good.

 How’s your Chinese?